elvli/Obsidian/publish/Biblical Studies/Retreat/Aug 2025 Small Group/Devotions No.3 - Full Faith.md

 ---
 ### Discussion Questions
 1. **When has God helped you rejoice in the hope of salvation in Jesus while facing devastating circumstances?**
-   - In seasons of loss, remembering eternal life gave perspective
+   - In times of hardship and loss, remembering eternal life gave perspective
    - Experiencing peace that didn’t make sense in the moment
    - Being reminded that suffering is temporary, but salvation is forever